 Law school isn’t cheap.
-In 2019, the average annual cost of law school at a public university in-state 29,610.
+For 2021-2022, the average annual cost of law school at a public university in-state 29,610.
 Public out of state was $42,754, and private was $53,034 according to US News.
 Even in a profession that has the potential to pay well, that’s a lot of money to pay for education.

 But if you’re careful about which law school you choose, you can earn your Juris Doctor (J.D.) degree for a lot less money than the averages listed above.
 And finding a more affordable school could help you minimize the student debt you have to take out during law school.